Critical phase and spin sharpening in SU(2)-symmetric monitored quantum circuits: Abstract

 \section{Abstract}

 Monitored quantum circuits exhibit entanglement transitions at certain measurement rates.
 Such a transition separates phases characterized by how much information an observer can learn from the measurement outcomes.
 We study SU(2)-symmetric monitored quantum circuits, using exact numerics and a mapping onto an effective statistical-mechanics model.
 Due to the symmetry's non-Abelian nature, measuring qubit pairs allows for nontrivial entanglement scaling even in the measurement-only limit.
 We find a transition between a volume-law entangled phase and a critical phase whose diffusive purification dynamics emerge from the non-Abelian symmetry.
-Additionally, we numerically identify a ``spin-sharpening transition.''
-On one side is a phase in which the measurements can efficiently identify the system's total spin quantum number; on the other side is a phase in which measurements cannot.
+Additionally, we identify a ``spin-sharpening transition.''
+Across the transition, the rate at which measurements reveal information about the total spin quantum number changes parametrically with system size.